frnmst/the-flux-of-thought/README.md

 ## Philosophy

 - No Javascript is used.
+See [The JavaScript Trap](https://www.gnu.org/philosophy/javascript-trap.html)
 - No local fonts are served.
 - No remote fonts are included.
 - Boxes with outer shades are clickable links.